Bet Slip

 If Tottenham have been underdogs in the majority of their final appearances in this tournament, for the 2002 edition, they were firm favourites.

-In the first of a few final to be played at the Millennium Stadium due to bulldoze of Wembley, it was one in which Spurs never got going and after prodding home off a deflected Keith Gillespie shot, Matt Jansen gave Rovers the lead mid-way through the first half.
+In the first of a few finals to be played at the Millennium Stadium due to the demolition of Wembley, it was one in which Spurs never got going and after prodding home off a deflected Keith Gillespie shot, Matt Jansen gave Rovers the lead mid-way through the first half.

 A swift reply from Christian Ziege had Tottenham level at the break, only for a Ledley King mistake to cancel out his hard work, whose hesitancy gifted Andy Cole a tap-in and Blackburn the trophy deep into the second half.
 A crushing defeat for Spurs legend turned manager, Glenn Hoddle, who won the FA Cup twice with the club as a player in 1981 and 1982.